The NV is also offered as a passenger van with space for up to 12.

 Trim Level Breakdown

-Safety features include dual front airbags, stability and traction control systems, ABS and a tire pressure monitoring system.
-Dual side and side curtain airbags are optional.
+Safety features include dual front, side and said air curtain airbags, stability and traction control systems, ABS and a tire pressure monitoring system.

 The new-to-the-segment Nissan NV is taking on sales leaders such as the Ford E-Series and the Chevrolet Express / GMC Savanna Cargo work vans in the fleet side of the van market.